yrimbaud/bitcoin-last-word-bip39/README.md

 - Verify that the input to the script meets the requirements of a BIP39 mnemonic phrase (excluding the last word).

 If the issue persists, please open an issue on GitHub.

+## Supporting The Project

+If you find this project beneficial and appreciate its contributions, you might consider offering your support.
+One of the ways you can do this is through a Bitcoin donation!

+Here is the Bitcoin address:
+bc1q3pc0ftvdew3e87k07d00k8tqj7ll924hgy69n6

+By donating Bitcoin, you are not only providing tangible assistance, but also endorsing the use of decentralized digital currencies.
+This encourages further innovation and freedom in the financial sector, aligning with the open source principles that guide this project.

+Every donation, big or small, is deeply appreciated and will be used to further improve and maintain this project.
+Your support helps dedicate more time and resources, ensuring the project's continuity and enhancement!

 ## Author